 The Nazarite was set apart from all sin; set apart unto holiness and unto God!

-Brethren, the spiritually called out to the New Covenant of Jer 31:31 are to be separated from sin through the power of the Holy Spirit of God.
+Brethren, the spiritually called out to the New Covenant of Jeremiah 31:31 are to be separated from sin through the power of the Holy Spirit of God.

-They are called out to be set apart from sin and death; called out to be set apart unto holiness and godliness through sincere repentance, a baptismal commitment to “Go and sin no more,” and the removal of sin and spiritual death by the application of the sacrifice of the Lamb of God Jesus Christ and the empowerment of Christ living in them by the agency of the Holy Spirit.
+They are called out to be set apart from sin and death; called out to be set apart unto holiness and godliness through sincere repentance, a baptismal commitment to “Go and sin no more,” and the removal of sin and spiritual death by the application of the sacrifice of the Lamb of God Jesus Christ, followed by the empowerment of Christ living in them by the agency of the Holy Spirit.

-As the Nazarite was separated from sin and the symbolic wages of sin; the spiritually called out are to be separated from all sin and the wages of sin which is spiritual death!
+As the Nazarite was separated from sin unto godliness; the spiritually called out are to be separated from all sin and the wages of sin which is spiritual death!

-As the Nazarite was set apart unto holiness and purity from even association with sin and death, the called out are set apart unto holiness and purity from even the appearance of sin!
+The Nazarite was set apart unto holiness and purity and separated from any association with sin and death; and the spiritually called out are set apart unto holiness and purity from even the appearance of sin!

 1 Thessalonians 5:21 Prove all things; hold fast that which is good.
 5:22 Abstain from all appearance of evil.